tokencenter/bep20-tether-usdt-generator/README.md

 ---
 component: Home
-title: BEP20 Token Generator | Create BEP20 Token for FREE
+title: Create BEP20 Token for FREE | BEP20 Token Generator on Binance Smart Chain
-description: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
-No coding skills are required.
+description: Create your own BEP20 token and smart contract for free on the Binance Smart Chain.
+BEP20 Token Generator is the safest and easiest way to create your own BEP20 token without coding skills.
+Fast, secure, and reliable.
 meta:
     - property: twitter:title
-      content: BEP20 Token Generator | Create BEP20 Token for FREE
+      content: Create BEP20 Token for FREE | BEP20 Token Generator on Binance Smart Chain
     - property: og:title
-      content: BEP20 Token Generator | Create BEP20 Token for FREE
+      content: Create BEP20 Token for FREE | BEP20 Token Generator on Binance Smart Chain
     - property: twitter:description
-      content: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
-No coding skills are required.
+      content: Create your own BEP20 token and smart contract for free on the Binance Smart Chain.
+BEP20 Token Generator is the safest and easiest way to create your own BEP20 token without coding skills.
+Fast, secure, and reliable.
     - property: og:description
-      content: Create your own BEP20 Smart Contract without coding.
-BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
-No coding skills are required.
+      content: Create your own BEP20 token and smart contract for free on the Binance Smart Chain.
+BEP20 Token Generator is the safest and easiest way to create your own BEP20 token without coding skills.
+Fast, secure, and reliable.
     - property: og:url
       content: https://tokencenter.github.io/bep20-generator/
 ---